pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ## What Is Using _$expr_ Inside _$match_ All About?

 The previously stated generalisation about `$match` not supporting expressions is actually inaccurate.
 Version 3.6 of MongoDB introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/), which you can embed within a `$match` stage (or in MQL) to leverage aggregation expressions when filtering records.
-Essentially, this enables MongoDB's query runtime (which executes an aggregation's `$match`) to re-use expressions provided by MongoDB's aggregation runtime.
+Essentially, this enables MongoDB's query runtime (which executes an aggregation's `$match`) to reuse expressions provided by MongoDB's aggregation runtime.

 Inside a `$expr` operator, you can include any composite expression fashioned from `$` operator functions, `$` field paths and `$$` variables.
 A few situations demand having to use `$expr` from inside a `$match` stage.
 Examples include: